UWCNuclear/Geant4Scintillator/README.md

 The detector construction is in:

     /OpPhoton/src/OpPhotonDetectorConstruction_EJ200.cc

-To compile the simulation the first time:
+To edit the detector geometry:
+    cd OpPhoton/src/
+    gedit OpPhotonDetectorConstruction_EJ200.cc &

+To create a build directory:

     cd OpPhoton
     mkdir build
     cd build

+To compile the simulation:

+    cd OpPhoton/build/
     cmake ..
     make -j

 For a visualisation of the setup:

     ./OpPhoton